sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 Note : Both the above changes are applicable to new CLIs to be developed as part of 4.1 release and future releases.

 ### 3.10.1 Data Models
-A new container would be added in the the yang file : sonic-system-aaa.yang
+A new container would be added in the the yang file : sonic-aaa.yang
-(src/sonic-mgmt-common/models/yang/sonic/sonic-system-aaa.yang)
+(src/sonic-mgmt-common/models/yang/sonic/sonic-aaa.yang)

         container USER_TABLE {
             sonic-ext:db-name "STATE_DB";